-The most recent charges of neglect2 were instituted on December 19, 1997, when the Department of Health and Human Resources ("DHHR") filed a petition pursuant to West Virginia Code § 49-6-1 (1998), charging Appellant with "refusal, failure and inability to supply the infant children with necessary food, clothing, shelter, supervision, medical care and education."3 On this same date, the trial court entered an order temporarily transferring custody to DHHR.
+The most recent charges of neglect See footnote 2were instituted on December 19, 1997, when the Department of Health and Human Resources ("DHHR") filed a petition pursuant to West Virginia Code § 49-6-1 (1998), charging Appellant with "refusal, failure and inability to supply the infant children with necessary food, clothing, shelter, supervision, medical care and education."
+See footnote 3On this same date, the trial court entered an order temporarily transferring custody to DHHR.
 On December 29, 1997, Appellant waived the preliminary hearing and moved for a sixty-day improvement period, which the trial court granted.